11. Sharing research

 PDF format: The PDF format for the article (for printing)

-In addition to typical YAML frontmatter, we see a number of new times.
+In addition to typical YAML frontmatter, we see a number of new items.
 Looking at the first three, we see that we can add author information, an abstract, and keywords.
 These are standard for articles and are used to provide information about the article to readers.

 When rendered, the article header information will now contain this new information, as seen in Figure 1.